Guide to using IronOCR Filters

 Filter Explanation

-Uses a Hough Transform to attempt to straightness an image within a certain degrees of tolerance.
-This is important for images that are not completely straight because sometimes a tilted document may cause a misread.
+Uses a Hough Transform to attempt to straighten an image within certain degrees of tolerance.
+This is important for images that are not completely straight because a tilted document may result in a misread.

-Note: This method returns a boolean which is true if the filter was applied, and false if it failed to apply due to not being able to detect image orientation.
-This will fail if the page has no contents to base orientation off.
+This method returns a boolean, which is true if the filter was applied, and false if it failed to apply due to not being able to detect image orientation.
+This will fail if the page has no contents to define orientation.

 Use-Case Code Example